 Put a small amount of the natural oil clean dry cloth and gently rub onto the leather surface.
 Leave it like this for a while and wipe the residue with clean cloth.
 You can add few drops of lemon juice if you want to brighten the colours of leather furniture or jacket.

 Use a wool cloth if you want to make the leather look shiny and polished.
 You can use linseed oil or coconut butter to easily remove chewing gum from your leather car seats.

-Well, this need no explanation.
+Well, this needs no explanation.
 Castile soap is olive based natural soap origins from the same named region in Spain.
 It is hypo-allergenic natural cleaner.

 You can melt some soap in warm water and use this solution to wash your dishes, clean your hard floor and remove light stains from your carpets and furniture.

-Also, you can use a castile soap to hand wash delicate garments and lingerie because there virtually no risk of skin irritations, or damage for the fabric.
+Also, you can use a castile soap to hand wash delicate garments and lingerie because there is virtually no risk of skin irritations or damage for the fabric.

 This is probably the most environmentally-friendly way of cleaning.